sharkiiee/MERN/NOTES/React/01_Basic React.md

 3. Give me how this state is connected to these components.

 **01_Programs:-**
+1. Simple program to create a counter button , everytime we click on it increases the count value.
-1. Without using react create a counter application that increases the count value every time we click on it.
+2. Without using react create a counter application that increases the count value every time we click on it.
 Use concepts of component and state.